Turks and Caicos Islands Feature

 All in the Family

-Belongers, from the taxi driver meeting you to the chef feeding you, are often connected.
+Belongers, as local islanders are sometimes known, from the taxi driver meeting you to the chef feeding you, are often connected.
 "Oh, him?" you will hear.
 "He my cousin!"
-As development has been mercifully slow, such family connections, as well as crafts, bush medicine, ripsaw music, storytelling, and even recipes, have remained constant.
+Development has been slow here, and as a result such family connections, as well as crafts, bush medicine, ripsaw music, storytelling, and even recipes, have remained constant.
 But where do such traditions come from?
 Recently, researchers came closer to finding out.
 Many Belongers had claimed that their great-great-grandparents told them their forebears came directly from Africa.
 For decades their stories were ignored.
 Indeed, most experts believed that Belongers were descendants of mostly second-generation Bermudian and Caribbean slaves.

 Fodor's Trip Planning Ideas